jpsm83/health/documentation/n8n/article_seo.md

 - Must avoid special characters and spaces

 **HREFLANG:**
-- Must be one of the supported locales: ["en", "pt", "es", "fr", "de", "it", "he"]
+- Must be one of the supported locales: ["en", "pt", "es", "fr", "de", "it"]
 - Should match the target audience language
 - Default to "en" if not specified

 **URL PATTERN:**
-- Must be one of the supported patterns: ["articles", "artigos", "articulos", "artikel", "articoli", "מאמרים"]
+- Must be one of the supported patterns: ["articles", "artigos", "articulos", "artikel", "articoli"]
 - Should match the content type and language
 - Default to "articles" for English content